Royal Air Force: Air mobility

+C-17A Globemaster III

 No. 99 Squadron operate eight Boeing C-17A Globemaster III in the heavy strategic airlift role from RAF Brize Norton, Oxfordshire.
 Four C-17A were originally leased from Boeing in 2000, These four were subsequently purchased outright, followed by a fifth delivered on 7 April 2008 and a sixth delivered on 11 June 2008.
 The MOD said there was "a stated departmental requirement for eight" C-17s and a seventh was subsequently ordered, to be delivered in December 2010.
-In February 2012 the purchase of an eighth C-17 was confirmed; the aircraft arrived at RAF Brize Norton in May 2012.
+In February 2012 the purchase of an eighth C-17 was confirmed; the aircraft arrived at RAF Brize Norton in May 2012..
+As with all US Foreign Military Sales, the aircraft retains its US designation rather than getting a UK style designation.

-Shorter range, tactical-airlift transport is provided by the Lockheed Martin C-130J Hercules, known as the Hercules C4 (C-130J-30) and Hercules C5 (C-130J) in RAF service, based at RAF Brize Norton and flown by No. 47 Squadron.
-Twenty-five C-130Js were originally ordered in December 1994 (15 C4s and ten C5s), the first Hercules C4 to be delivered was ZH865 in August 1998, with the first Hercules C5 (ZH881) in May 1999.
-The 2010 SDSR called for the retirement of the Hercules fleet by 2022, with the 2015 SDSR amending this to maintaining the fourteen Hercules C4s until 2030.
-The draw-down of the Hercules C5 fleet began in 2016, with two left in service by December 2020.
-The fourteen C4 extended variants were scheduled to retire on 31 March 2035.
-However, due to the crash of Hercules C4 ZH873 in August 2017, one Hercules C5 was retained to keep the fleet at 14 aircraft.
-The 2021 Defence Command Paper brought forward the retirement of the Hercules fleet to 2023.
+Atlas C.1

-The Airbus Atlas C1 (A400M) replaced the RAF's fleet of Hercules C1/C3 (C-130K) which were withdrawn from use on 28 October 2013, having originally entered service in 1967.
+The Airbus Atlas C1 (A400M) replaced the RAF's fleet of C-130 Hercules, initially replacing the C1/C3 (C-130K) which were withdrawn from use on 28 October 2013, having originally entered service in 1967.
 Based at RAF Brize Norton, the Atlas fleet is operated by No. 30 Squadron and No. LXX Squadron.
 The first Atlas C1 (ZM400) was delivered to the RAF in November 2014.
-The A400M is also expected to replace the C4/C5 variants.
-Originally, twenty-five A400Ms were ordered; the total purchase has now dropped to twenty-two.
+Originally, twenty-five A400Ms were ordered in the initial batch; the total initial purchase then dropped to twenty-two.
+The final aircraft in the initial order of 22 aircraft was delivered in May 2023.
+In February 2023, the Chief of the Air Staff indicated that up to six additional aircraft were planned for delivery by 2030.
+The C-130J Hercules was retired from RAF service on 30 June 2023.

-No. XXIV Squadron acts as the Air Mobility OCU (AMOCU) for the Globemaster, Hercules and Atlas, while No. 206 Squadron is the OEU.
+No. XXIV Squadron acts as the Air Mobility OCU (AMOCU) for the Globemaster and Atlas, while No. 206 Squadron is the OEU.